ebastler/marbastlib/readme.md

 * Plate-M_MX - footprints to make FR4 plates, milled slots with 0.55 mm mask openings around them.
 May need some explaining for the PCB fab.
 * Plate-MP_MX - footprints to make FR4 plates, milled slots with 0.5 mm copper rings around them.
 May need some explaining for the PCB fab.

+### marbastlib-xp-promicroish
+These footprints use some (rather cryptic) naming schemes to differentiate various sub-models with small differences.
+Here's the naming scheme. `A`: for controllers with more (optional) pins than Pro Micro, all have been used. `C`: for controllers with castellated pads, these footprints support castellated. `H`: these footprints offer through-hole pads. `USBup`: these footprints are designed to be used with the USB port facing away from the PCB. `USBdown`: these footprints are designed to be used with the USB port sandwiched between controller and PCB. `Reversible`: These footprints have mask openings and alignment helps on both sides of the PCB.

+* ProMicro - Footprints for Arduino Pro Micro controller
+* Elite-C - footprints for Elite-C controller
+* Helios - footprints for 0xCB Helios controller
+* Pluto - footprints for 0xCB Pluto controller
+* Liatris - footprints for Splitkb Liatris controller
+* nice_nano - footprints for nicekeyboards nice!nano Bluetooth controller

 ## 3D Models
 Many of these were provided by someone else.
 I do not hold any rights for those and owe the original designers big thanks.
 These models are NOT covered by the license applied to the rest of the repo.
 If no source is provided, I designed the model myself, using datasheet specs as far as possible.
 If your file is in this repo and you would like it gone, please contact me.
 I included them to make it easier to use the models directly from the library, but will respect the original designer's/copyright holder's wishes.